Cold Email for Photography Studios: 5 Ways to Book Corporate Clients

 Cold email fails for photography studios because photographers market to other creatives instead of the people who actually sign contracts.
 According to HubSpot, B2B decision-makers receive over 100 sales emails daily, and they spend less than 44 seconds reviewing each one.
 Your email has to earn attention in under 44 seconds or it gets deleted.

-The problem is not your portfolio.
+The problem isn’t your portfolio.
 Your portfolio is probably excellent.
-The problem is that corporate clients do not care about your award-winning sunset shot.
-They care about how you will make their annual report look, or how you will make their executive team look professional on their website.
-You are not selling photography.
-You are selling business results.
+The problem is that corporate clients don’t care about your award-winning sunset shot.
+They care about how you’ll make their annual report look, or how you’ll make their executive team look professional on their website.
+You aren’t selling photography. you’re selling business results.

 Cold Email Templates That Book Meetings